marschall-lab/GFAffix/README.md

 OPTIONS:
     -x, --dont_collapse <no-collapse-path>
-            Do not collapse nodes on a given paths that match given regular expression [default:  ]
+            Do not collapse nodes on a given paths ("P" lines) that match given regular expression [default:  ]

     -o, --output_refined <refined-graph-out>
             write refined graph in GFA1 format to supplied file [default:  ]

     -t, --output_transformation <transformation-out>
-            report original nodes and their corresponding paths in refined graph to supplied file [default:  ]
+            report original nodes and their corresponding walks in refined graph to supplied file [default:  ]
 ```